ShreyVaghela/Firearms-detection-in-images-using-Tensorflow/README.md

         --logtostderr \
         --train_dir=train \
         --pipeline_config_path=pipeline.config`
+The config file contains the detecion algorithm for object localization and classification.
+The project uses Single Shot Multibox Detector(SSD) as it quickly does the task in single forward pass.
+You can use detectors of your choice from [model zoo.](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)

 After training move the checkpoints with highest step number to root directory.
 It should contain 3 files:
 `model.ckpt-STEP_NUMBER.data-00000-of-00001`
 `model.ckpt-STEP_NUMBER.index`